bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_1_Task_definition/Sections/06_Other_task_types/01_Binary_decorator.rst

 Please note that the *keyword* parameter is a string, and it is respected as is in the invocation call.
-Another way of passing task parameters to binary execution command is to use ```params``` parameter in the binary definition.
+Another way of passing task parameters to binary execution command is to use ```args``` parameter in the binary definition.
 In this case, task parameters should be defined between curly braces and the full string with parameter replacements will be added to the command.
 In the following example, value of 'param_1' is added to the execution command after '-d' arg: